samyanez94/Earthquake-Data-Visualization/README.md

-# Real-time Earthquake Data Visualization
+# Real-Time Earthquake Data Visualization
 This project uses the real-time earthquake data from the U.S Geological Survey to display all earthquakes with a magnitude of 4.5 or more using the Google Map's API.
 You can click on any of the markers to gain deeper insight into the earthquake.

 ## Live Preview